School Profile

 Our School

-Raisbeck Aviation High School is a College Preparatory high school in the Highline Public School District.
-Founded in 2003 as the premier public high school of choice for students in Washington, we serve 410 students from over 25 school districts in the greater Puget Sound Region who wish to pursue their passion for aviation and aerospace in a learning environment that prepares them for higher education, citizenship and work.
-With 45 different courses taught by 19 professional certified staff members, RAHS offers a project-based learning environment that prepares students for STEM professions.
+Raisbeck Aviation High School is a top Washington College Preparatory high school in the Highline Public School District.
+Founded in 2003 as the premier public high school of choice for students in the Greater Seattle area, we serve 406 students from over 25 school districts in the Puget Sound Region who wish to pursue their passion for aviation and aerospace in a learning environment that prepares them for higher education, citizenship, and careers.
+With 45 different courses taught by 20 professionally certified staff members, RAHS offers a project-based learning environment that prepares students for their STEM future.

 Our Mission